 This series will start to answer that question and point to areas in need of more debate, understanding, or research.
 Hopefully, it will also highlight some things that private companies could learn from governments, particularly around trust and accountability.

-The first five parts will cover different layers of the Government as a Platform stack one by one.
+The next four parts will cover different layers of the Government as a Platform stack one by one.

 Starting with public-facing services, Design of services & public policy will address issues relating to the development of public-facing services.
-Capability and operations of shared components will cover cross-government components and APIs that expose business logic to emerge and, critically, what this might mean for the organizational structure of government.
+Shared components, APIs and the machinery of government will cover cross-government components and APIs that expose business logic to emerge and, critically, what this might mean for the organizational structure of government.
 Data infrastructure and registers will talk about how government stewardship of data needs to change.
 Finally, Identity and trust will talk about the challenges of realizing Government as a Platform in a way that is safe, accountable and trusted.

 Two final things to note as part of this introduction.